nuuuwan/news_lk3_data/README.md

 *2024-10-16 13:37:00* · [`adaderanalk`](https://www.adaderana.lk/news/102734/injunction-issued-preventing-any-hindrance-to-sri-lankas-first-cable-car-project) · `en`

-The Court of Appeal has issued an interim order against the Gampola Divisional Secretary preventing her from interfering with the activities of the first cable car project in Sri Lanka, being built in the Ambuluawa area.
+The Court of Appeal has issued an interim order against the Gampola Divisional Secretary preventing her from interfering with the activities of the first cable car project in Sri Lanka, which is being built in the Ambuluwawa area.

-This order was issued by the Appeals Court after considering a petition filed by a private company alleging that their project is being hindered by the official.
+This order was issued by the Appeals Court after considering a petition filed by a private company alleging that their project is being unduly hindered by the said official.

-◼️
+The application was taken up for consideration today (16) before an Appellate Court bench comprising Judges Mohammad Lafar Tahir and P. Kumaran Ratnam.

+Presenting facts before the court, President’s Counsel Ali Sabry, who appeared for the petitioning company, accused the Gampola Divisional Secretary of obstructing the construction work of the cable car project despite the fact that all the relevant government agencies had given the necessary approval.

+...

 [Data](articles/2bf18143.json)